MGDSStudio/Processing_multiplatform_project_template/README.md

 WHAT YOU SHOULD DO BEFORE START TO CREATE YOUR PROCESSING APPLICATION/GAME:

-1) Open local.properties
+1) Create file local.properties
-2) Find line: sdk.dir
-3) Change the path to your Android SDK folder
+2) Add line: sdk.dir=C\:\\Software\\Libraries\\Android.
+Use your path to the Android SDK folder.
-4) Rebuild the project
+3) Rebuild the project
-5) Setup JDK.
+4) Setup JDK in the preferences of the IDE.
 You can download the same JDK, that is used in this project or download any JDK.
 The version must be 1.8 or more.

 WHAT SHOULD YOU DO TO LAUNCH THE DESKTOP VERSION: